Homemade Stuffing with Apples and Sausage + Menu

 - ⅓ cup parsley, minced

 - In a skillet, brown the sausage and onions together over medium heat.
 Stir and break up lumps evenly, until fully cooked through.
 Add sage, rosemary, and thyme, and stir another 2 minutes.
-Set aside.
+Drain well and set aside.

-- In a large bowl, combine and toss together the toasted bread cubes, cooked sausage mixture, and all remaining ingredients except for chicken stock.
-Add 1 cup of chicken stock, and toss.
-Depending on desired moistness, add up to another 1/2 cup and toss again.
+- In a large bowl, combine and toss together the toasted bread cubes, cooked sausage mixture, and all remaining ingredients except for chicken stock; toss so melted butter evenly coats bread cubes.Gradually add 1 cup of chicken stock and toss to coat.
+Depending on desired level of moisture, add up to another 1/2 cup and toss again so all bread cubes are lightly soaked.

 Did you make this?